-In addition to the support you will receive within your School, we also offer institution-wide research related activities to contribute to your development as a researcher.
-The annual programme of research and enterprise development activities is kept under review and updated in response to feedback from research students and academic and research staff.
+In addition to the support you will receive within your School, we also offer institution-wide research and teaching related activities to contribute to your development.
+The annual programme of research and teaching development activities is kept under review and updated in response to feedback from research students and academic and research staff.

-The programme aims to meet your needs at different stages in your research career.
-It also provides opportunities for you to interact with other research students across the institution, with early career researchers who have completed their research degree and with academic staff who are undertaking research at the forefront of their discipline.
+The researcher development programme aims to meet your needs at different stages in your research career.
+It also provides opportunities for you to interact with other research students across the institution, with early career researchers who have completed their research degree and with academic staff who are experienced teachers and undertaking research at the forefront of their discipline.

 The activities will enable you to:

 - present your research to your peers and obtain critical feedback on your research in a safe environment